mdre/odbogm/README.md

     }

 }

 ```
-Here, the field inner is not a primitive type so we must choose what to do.
+Here, the field inner is not a primitive type.
 OrientDB let us store it as an embedded object or we can tell the ODBOGM to store it as a new vertex related to the main object.
 Currently, the embedded alternative is not implemented.
 Every nonprimitive field is ignored and a warning is logged.
 We must annotate the field with:
 * ***@Ignore***: to skip the field.
 Useful to the Logger field.